anwanguow/PH_structural/README.md

 Sample Checker: Done
 -----------------
-All codes are uploaded to "Sample_Checker" directory Details awating
+All codes are uploaded to "Sample_Checker" directory.

+Details awating

 Figures